jenkinsci/bom/README.md

 Therefore be sure to check [commit status for the selected branch](https://github.com/jenkinsci/bom/commits/master) to ensure that CI builds have passed before cutting a release.

-Due to a misconfiguration in Incrementals tooling, currently after every release you must manually edit `sample-plugin/pom.xml` and reset `version` to `${revision}${changelist}` and set `revision` to that of the top-level `pom.xml`.
+Due to a misconfiguration in Incrementals tooling (JENKINS-58641), currently after every release you must manually edit `sample-plugin/pom.xml` and reset `version` to `${revision}${changelist}` and set `revision` to that of the top-level `pom.xml`.